-The new parisian boutiques at 44 rue du Bac and 31 rue des Francs-Bourgeois, which opened in 2019, are just as emblematic.
-They combine materials chosen for their nobility: Travertine stone (an evocation of Alfred and Marguerite’s years spent in Italy), brass that develops a patina with time, walnut (the tree of educated intelligence) and the concrete that is so Parisian.
-Each one is a space conducive to confidence for lovers and perfume enthusiasts alike.
+The new parisian boutique at 44 rue du Bac, which opened in 2019, is just as emblematic.
+It combines materials chosen for their nobility: Travertine stone (an evocation of Alfred and Marguerite’s years spent in Italy), brass that develops a patina with time, walnut (the tree of educated intelligence) and the concrete that is so Parisian.
+It is a space conducive to confidence for lovers and perfume enthusiasts alike.

 Attached to its heritage, concerned about its legacy, the House of D’ORSAY has never given up designing and manufacturing in France to promote its know-how.

 — Ambre d’Orsay, bottle made with Lalique in 1910

 the new generation

 In 2015, Amélie Huynh discovered D’ORSAY, as one finds a Sleeping Beauty.